Fair-GPTQ: Bias-Aware Quantization for Large Language Models: Fair-GPTQ: Bias-Aware Quantization

-In this section, we present the \textsc{Fair-GPTQ} algorithm, which accounts for group generalization (stereotyping) bias during quantization.
+In this section, we introduce the Fair-GPTQ algorithm designed to mitigate group generalization or \textit{stereotyping} during the quantization process.

-We start by reformulating the optimization problem in GPTQ~\cite{frantar2022gptq} and OBS, introducing a group‑bias constraint.
-Specifically, we define bias toward a particular group characterized by a sensitive attribute (such as gender, religion, or race) as the difference in likelihood assigned to generated text conditioned on different attribute values, for instance, \textit{``He is good at math''} versus \textit{``She is good at math''}.
-We consider two matrices $\mX_{0}, \mX_{1}\in\mathbb{R}^{d\times m}$ representing a pair of input texts of length $m$ that differ only in a single protected‑attribute token.
+We begin by reformulating the reconstruction optimization problem used in a range of quantization methods, including GPTQ~\cite{frantar2022gptq}, Optimal Brain Surgeon~\citep{hassibi1993optimal}, and other compression approaches~\citep{lin2023awq,frantar2023sparsegpt}, adapting it to paired inputs and introducing a group-bias constraint.
+In our formulation, this constraint appears as an additional regularization term in the compression objective, allowing the quantization procedure to account for differences in the representations of paired inputs.
+Specifically, we define bias toward a particular group $G_a$, characterized by a sensitive attribute $a$ (such as gender, religion, or race), as the difference in likelihood assigned to generated text conditioned on different attribute values $a,b \in \mathcal{A}$, for instance, \textit{``He is good at math''} versus \textit{``She is good at math''}.\footnote{The ``she/he is good at math'' pair is used only for illustration; in practice, all fairness terms are from the full stereotype and anti-stereotype sentence pairs from the benchmarks, which contain long, context-rich examples.} We consider two matrices $\mX_{0}, \mX_{1}\in\mathbb{R}^{d\times m}$ representing a pair of input texts of length $m$ that differ only in a single protected‑attribute token.
 For instance, $\mX_{0}$ contains the embedding for the word \emph{she}, while $\mX_{1}$ contains the embedding for \emph{he} in the same context.
 Here, $d$ is the embedding (and hidden) dimension and $m$ is the sequence length.
-We further denote by $\mW \in \mathbb{R}^{n \times d}$ the full‑precision weight matrix of a language model layer, and by $\mW_c$ its quantized counterpart.
-In transformer feed‑forward layers, $n = 4d$ corresponds to the expansion from hidden dimension $d$ to $4d$ in the intermediate projection, while $n = d$ for self‑attention projections.
+We further denote by $\mW \in \mathbb{R}^{n \times d}$ the weight matrix of a language model layer, and by $\mW_c$ its quantized counterpart.